 Get a Real Estate Agent

-When learning how to buy a house, one of the most important pieces of advice we can give you is to work with a real estate agent you trust.
+When buying a home for the first time, one of the most important pieces of advice we can give you is to work with a real estate agent you trust.
 If you don’t already have a real estate agent in mind, now is the time to look for one.
-You want to make sure you get an agent that will work for the buyer; they’ll work hard to find houses that meet your criteria, provide negotiation advice, and fill you in on a lot of other important things about the home buying process.
+You want to make sure you get an agent that will work for the buyer; they’ll work hard to find houses that meet your criteria, provide negotiation advice and fill you in on a lot of other important things about the home buying process.

 Look for Your Home

-Believe it or not, one of the most tedious steps to buying a house is actually finding one!
-Looking for your first home can be fun, but it can also be tedious if you are having trouble finding what you are looking.
+One of the most tedious steps to buying a home for the first time is actually finding one.
+Looking for your first home can be fun, but it can also be frustrating if you are having trouble finding what you are looking for.
 If you don’t find something right away, be patient, and maybe consider what features you can compromise on.
 Make a list of what you definitely want in a home and what you can do without if you have to.
-When showings come up for houses that meet your checklist, act quickly!
+When showings come up for houses that meet your checklist, act quickly.
 Remember that other buyers are also looking for homes, so time is of the essence once you begin searching for a home to buy.

 Make an Offer